Buckden, Cambridgeshire

-Buckden is a village and civil parish 3.7 miles north of St Neots and 4 mile south-west of Huntingdon, England.
+Buckden is a village and civil parish within the Huntingdonshire district in Cambridgeshire, England.
+It is 4 miles north of St Neots and 4 mile south-west of Huntingdon.
 It includes the hamlets of Stirtloe and Hardwick.
-It lies in Huntingdonshire, a non-metropolitan district of Cambridgeshire and a historic county, close to three transport routes of past and present: the River Great Ouse, along its eastern boundary, the Great North Road that once crossed the village, but now bypasses it to the west, and the East Coast Mainline along the eastern side of the Great Ouse valley in the neighbouring parish of The Offords.

-Features
+It lies within the historic county of Huntingdonshire, close to the north-south A1 road and the River Great Ouse.

 In the centre of the village is Buckden Towers, once Buckden Palace, a residence of the bishops of Lincoln from the 12th to early 19th centuries.
 Several kings of England stayed there and Catherine of Aragon was held there in 1533 before being moved to Kimbolton Castle in 1534.

 Buckden prospered in the 18th and early 19th centuries from being just over 50 mile north of London on the Great North Road, which was a busy coaching road at the time.
 The development of the railways in the mid-19th century led to a decline in the population, but it more than doubled in the second half of the 20th century.